The ‘brown gold’ that falls from pine trees in North Carolina

 About this story

 Editing by Ziva Branstetter.
 Photo editing by Annaliese Nurnberg.
 Operations by Shefali S. Kulkarni.
-Copy editing by ____.
-Design and development by Audrey Valbuena.
+Copy editing by Stu Werner.
+Design by Audrey Valbuena.